 The outcomes of severe coronavirus infections in pregnant people can be devastating for parent and baby alike, from escalated risk of hospitalization, intubation, and death to preeclampsia, premature birth, and even stillbirth.
-Though the Centers for Disease Control and Prevention began recommending the COVID vaccines for pregnant and lactating people beginning in April, its data shows that only 23 percent of this group has received even one shot.
-With the hypercontagious Delta variant surging all across the country, the CDC is urging pregnant people to please get vaccinated.
+Though the Centers for Disease Control and Prevention began recommending the COVID vaccines for pregnant and lactating people beginning in April, by August its data showed that only 23 percent of this group has received even one shot.
+Now that it is late September, that number has improved only slightly, with 31 percent of pregnant people fully vaccinated against the coronavirus.
+With the hypercontagious Delta variant (still) surging all across the country, the CDC is (still) urging pregnant people to please get vaccinated.
 As are the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine, for that matter!

-“The benefits of vaccination, and the known risks of COVID during pregnancy and the high rates of transmission right now, outweigh any theoretical risks of the vaccine,” epidemiologist Sascha R. Ellington, team lead for the emergency preparedness response team in the CDC’s division of reproductive health, told the New York Times.
+“The benefits of vaccination, and the known risks of COVID during pregnancy and the high rates of transmission right now, outweigh any theoretical risks of the vaccine,” epidemiologist Sascha R. Ellington, team lead for the emergency preparedness response team in the CDC’s division of reproductive health, told the New York Times in August.

-For some of the holdouts, hesitation stems from the apparent speed with which the vaccines were developed — though mRNA technology has been successfully tested for decades, otherwise it would have taken a much longer time to deliver all these options within a year.
-Yet among pregnant people, anxiety about putting a “new” medicine in their bodies seem to have had a chilling effect.
-The available data does not bear out these concerns: A study of over 2,400 pregnant, fully vaccinated participants — who received either Moderna, Pfizer, or BioNTech during their first 20 weeks — found miscarriage rates remained the same as for the general population, affirming previous research on people vaccinated in later trimesters.
+For some holdouts, hesitation stems from the apparent speed with which the vaccines were developed — though mRNA technology has been successfully tested for decades, otherwise it would have taken a much longer time to deliver all these options within a year.
+And the available data does not bear out these concerns: A study of over 2,400 pregnant, fully vaccinated participants — who received either Moderna, Pfizer, or BioNTech during their first 20 weeks — found miscarriage rates remained the same as for the general population, affirming previous research on people vaccinated in later trimesters.
 Similarly, a study of 827 vaccinated, pregnant patients suggested that immunization against COVID does not raise the risk of adverse outcomes before, during, or after birth — neither for the parent nor the infant.

-Meanwhile, the data seems clear that people who are pregnant face a 70 percent higher risk of dying from COVID compared to people who are not.
+Meanwhile, the data seems clear that people who are pregnant face a much higher risk of dying from COVID compared to people who are not.
 So please, the CDC is begging: Everybody who can get vaccinated should get vaccinated.